Recommendation Letter for an Employee [Guide with Examples]

 Tips for Writing an Effective Recommendation Letter

-If you are looking to write a strong recommendation letter for an employee, consider the following tips to help you craft a letter that will make the applicant stand out and help them secure the job the potential job.
+If you are looking to write a strong recommendation letter, consider the following tips to help you craft a letter that will make the applicant stand out and help them secure the job:

 Focus on the job description

-Request the applicant to provide you with a copy of the job description, review it to find the precise skills, qualifications, and experience that the employer is looking for, and tailor your recommendation letter for an employee to meet the criteria specified in the job description.
+Request that the applicant provide you with a copy of the job description review it to find the precise skills, qualifications, and experience that the employer is looking for, and tailor your letter to meet the criteria specified in the job description.

 Stay Positive

-A recommendation letter for an employee should emphasize how the employee is a good fit for the position, and therefore the language used throughout the letter should remain positive.
+A recommendation letter should emphasize how the employee is a good fit for the position, and therefore the language used throughout the letter should remain positive.
 This helps the applicant stand out and influences the employer’s decision to hire him/her.
-However, you should be careful not to provide any falsified information as this could be very damaging for both you and the applicant in the future.
+However, you should be careful not to provide any falsified information, as this could be very damaging for both you and the applicant in the future.

 Follow the submission guidelines

 Aside from information about the applicant and the job they are seeking, you will also need to get accurate details on the submission guidelines.
-Confirm whom to address the letter to, when the deadline is, if there is a specific format to follow and if the letter is to be submitted online or a hardcopy.
-Make sure to follow the submission guidelines to the latter to ensure that your recommendation letter for an employee reaches its intended audience.
+Confirm whom to address the letter to, when the deadline is, if there is a specific format to follow, and if the letter is to be submitted online or in hard copy.
+Make sure to follow the submission guidelines to the latter to ensure that your letter reaches its intended audience.

 Template